phpmyadmin/docker/README.md

 docker run --name phpmyadmin -d -e PMA_ARBITRARY=1 -p 8080:80 phpmyadmin:latest
 ```

-## Usage with docker-compose and arbitrary server
+## Usage with docker compose and an arbitrary server

 This will run phpMyAdmin with the arbitrary server option - allowing you to specify any MySQL/MariaDB
 server on the login page.